What do I do if I want a place at Acomb Primary School for my child?

 Can my child have a drink in the classroom?

 Yes.
-Your child will be given a water bottle when starting school.
-Replacements can be bought from the school office (replacement lids can be bought separately for times when they have been chewed!).
+Your child can bring a water bottle to school.
+Water bottles can also be bought from the school office (replacement lids can be bought separately for times when they have been chewed!).
 Your child can fill the bottle during the day as needed and should take it home each day to be washed.
 Only regular water is allowed in these bottles.

 Click on ‘School Uniform Online Store’, then on ‘Find Your School’.